killera/killera.github.com/_posts/2018-10-23-performance-tuning-checklist.md

 <img src="/assets/images/performance-monitor.png" width='700'>
 </div>

-I did some performance tuning tasks recently.
-I summarized a checklist for performance tuning in the below:
+I did some performance tuning tasks recently, and summarized a checklist for performance tuning in the below:

 ## Checklist

-### Before start
+### Before Start

 These are the things you need to prepare or keep in mind before start working.